Share:

 King Family Vineyard – White Polyphon™ panels used in ceiling to reduce ambient noise for during events.

-Bellevue Elementary reduced sound levels in their cafeteria using AlphaSorb® Wall Panels and PolyPhon™ Panels mounted to ceiling.
+Bellevue Elementary reduced sound levels in their cafeteria using AlphaSorb® Wall Panels and PolyPhon™ Panels mounted to the ceiling

 Choosing the right acoustic panels can be a challenging process if you aren’t familiar with acoustics, but it’s something we excel in.
 Here at Acoustical Solutions, we’re here to help you find the perfect match for your space, no matter your needs or the size and challenge of your space.